What is Dadaism and how can dada inspire your artwork and designs?

 Is Dadaism purely sculptural?

-No. Although there are plenty of examples of Dadaism in physical form, as a popular interpretation of the movement, there are still many paintings and other 2D projects that promote the same ideas.
+No. Although there are plenty of examples of Dadaism in sculptural form, as a popular interpretation of the movement, there are still many paintings and other 2D projects that promote the same ideas.

 Who are some famous Dada artists?

-Francis Picabia, Max Ernst, Hannah Höch and Tristan Tzara are some of the other names that made an impact in this field.
+Francis Picabia, Max Ernst, Hannah Höch and Tristan Tzara are some of the major artists who made an impact in the Dada movement.

 Is Dada art still relevant today?

-Dada has continued to live on throughout satirical art works today.
-Although those comedy sketches often seen in newspapers take some inspiration from the Dadaism movement, more influences can be found in recent sculptures.
+Dada has continued to live on throughout satirical artworks today.
+For example, the cartoonish comedy sketches often seen in newspapers take some inspiration from the Dadaism movement.
+Plus, more influences can be found in recent sculptures.

 Is Adobe Express UK free to use?